DOCKET

 A.C. v.
 Metropolitan School District of Martinsville et al (U.S. Dist.
 Ct. – So.
 Dist.
 Of Ind., Seventh Circuit Court of Appeals) [12/21]

-The plaintiff is a transgender 12-year old boy who attends a middle school within the Metropolitan School District of Martinsville.
+The plaintiff is a transgender boy who, when we filed the case, was attending a middle school within the Metropolitan School District of Martinsville.
 He has been diagnosed with and receives treatment for gender dysphoria.
-He wishes to use male facilities in the school and to participate on the boys’ soccer team, which he has been denied.
-He has been required to use either the girls’ restrooms or the single-person restroom in the nurse’s office.
+He wishes to use male facilities in the school He has been required to use either the girls’ restrooms or the single-person restroom in the nurse’s office.
 The district court granted a preliminary injunction and the school district has appealed to the Seventh Circuit.
 This appeal has been consolidated with the appeal of the B.E. case.
-The Seventh Circuit issued a ruling for us in August and the school system has filed for certiorari in the U.S. Supreme Court and we are awaiting a decision from the Supreme Court.
+The Seventh Circuit issued a ruling for us in August and the school filed for certiorari in the U.S. Supreme Court, which the Supreme Court denied in January.
+The matter has now been sent back to the district court for further proceedings.
+The plaintiff is now a student at Martinsville High School.

 ATTORNEYS: Kenneth J. Falk, Stevie J. Pactor, Megan Stuart from Indiana Legal Services